fieldtrip/website/development/project/read_neuroshare.md

 ---
-title: Function to read data from any file format supported by neuroshare
+title: Add support for reading data from any file format supported by neuroshare
 ---

 {% include /shared/development/warning.md %}

-# Function to read data from any file format supported by neuroshare
+# Add support for reading data from any file format supported by neuroshare

 ## Objectives